Xilinx/mlir-aie/AIEDialect.md

 operation ::= `AIE.flow` `(` $source `,` $sourceBundle `:` $sourceChannel `,` $dest `,` $destBundle `:` $destChannel `)` attr-dict
 ```

-The "aie.flow" operation represents a circuit switched connection between two endpoints, usually
+The `aie.flow` operation represents a circuit switched connection between two endpoints, usually
-"aie.tile" operations.
-During routing, this is replaced by "aie.connect" operations which represent
+`aie.tile` operations.
+During routing, this is replaced by `aie.connect` operations which represent
-the programmed connections inside a switchbox, along with "aie.wire" operations which represent
+the programmed connections inside a switchbox, along with `aie.wire` operations which represent
 physical connections between switchboxes and other components.

 Example: